ashana123/Market-Basket-analysis/README.md

 Metrics: Evaluate rules based on support, confidence, and lift.

 Visualization: Present findings through graphs and visual tools for better interpretation.
+Methodology

+Data Preprocessing: Load and preprocess the dataset to transform transactional data into the required format.

+Frequent Itemset Generation: Use algorithms like Apriori or FP-Growth to identify frequently purchased itemsets.

+Association Rule Mining: Derive association rules from the frequent itemsets.

+Evaluation: Analyze the rules based on metrics such as support, confidence, and lift.

+Visualization: Plot graphs to represent the itemsets and relationships visually.

+Use Cases

+Retail Analytics: Optimize store layout and product placement.

+E-commerce: Recommend related products to customers.

+Marketing Strategies: Create bundled offers and discounts.

+Results

+The analysis highlights:

+Frequently purchased items together.

+Insights into customer purchase behavior.

+Potential opportunities for cross-selling and upselling.